ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 -rw-rw-r-- 1 www www  198 jan  2 11:24 index.html
 ```

-Note that it's non minified and non gzipped code.
+Note that it's non-minified and non-gzipped code.
 So, you can see that c-3po adds minimal overhead.
 This is one of the main advantages of this library is that it has almost zero
 overhead(1.9K) in the resulting bundles.

 ### Step 3.
 Extracting translations
 To be able to execute all commands from this step you need to install GNU **gettext** utility.
 (msginit, msgmerge commands should be available).
-The very generic description of how gettext utility
+The very generic description of h gettext translation phases are:
-works is:
 1. You wrap all your literals with special functions (gettext, ngettext e.t.c).
 2. Extracting translations to .pot files (template files).
 3. Updating existing .po files with newly extracted translations from .pot.